-As an Italian entrepreneur living in Germany since 1992, I am long since used to discovering and absorbing fragments I like of both cultures and then combining them together in a creative, innovative way.
+As an Italian entrepreneur living in Germany, I am long since used to discovering and absorbing fragments I like of both cultures and then combining them together in a creative, innovative way.
 My Italian friends call me the “most German of the Italians” (not really sure they intend this as a real compliment…), while my kids believe I have a German mind and an Italian heart (this I like, of course!).
 I was born in Venice, which probably explains my love for the sea and my lust for traveling and with using business to make new friends around the world — a little bit of Marco Polo, I know.

 I am a passionate tech entrepreneur, because being an entrepreneur is the best way I have found to be really free and to be an artist at the same time (I am completely untalented in the fine arts); as dreaming of a venture first in my mind and then transforming it into reality is an amazing piece of creative work.
 Talented painters would probably disagree with me, but if only they knew how Picasso-messy startup phases are…

 I derive the utmost pleasure from thinking, including getting an idea while jogging, and then planning how to radically improve/change an existing process and search for the right technology pieces and stitch them together like an Italian tailor maestro into a very sound business model.
-I have been doing this now for almost 20 years, in many different industries, and every time I enjoy the exhilarating feeling of meeting new partners in an entrepreneurial adventure and synthesizing together our intellectual clarity, operational energy, freedom and emotions for co-creating something new, something unique, something special.
+I have been doing this now for many years, in many different industries, and every time I enjoy the exhilarating feeling of meeting new partners in an entrepreneurial adventure and synthesizing together our intellectual clarity, operational energy, freedom and emotions for co-creating something new, something unique, something special.
 I do not know any other field of human activities that are so broad and rich in perceptions, but probably one should not believe everything one thinks…

 When I first met Pierluigi, my friend, the founder and products mastermind of ORS, and I discovered the amazing algorithms and software he and other brilliant minds had created over many years, I could not believe my eyes: here is, in the Piedmont region of Italy ( better known for excellent wines, truffles and home of the Nutella inventor) a company “not even Silicon Valley has!”
 I am aware how many friends I am making right now with this bold claim… I found over 1,000 unique algorithms (A.I., statistics, mathematics, econometrics, machine learning, etc.) and hundreds of software solutions embedding such algorithms for optimizing (i.e., increase efficiency) and even automatically steering very complex processes and value chains for global customers worldwide.
 Wow, I mean, it was crystal clear to me that data is the new oil, but here in the idyllic, truffles infused city of Alba I had found an incredible “refinery”, able to turn Big Data into cash (indeed, that was the new claim I then created for the company).
 I immediately became a major shareholder and since then I have been developing and expanding the business as the Chairman and President of the group (we now have an operational presence in several countries).